SwissWoodSolutions/swisswoodsolutions.github.io/en/index.md

 <div class="full-width-red">
 <div class="wrap">

-  ## Swiss Wood Solutions refines solid wood and wood veneers to replace endangered tropical woods, petroleum-based lacquers, coatings, plastics, and functional products for everyday use by sustainable wood products.
-For this purpose, domestic species from sustainably managed sources are used.
+  ## Swiss Wood Solutions refines solid wood and wood veneers to replace endangered tropical woods and petroleum-based products.

+  ## For this purpose, domestic species from sustainably managed sources are used.
 All products are biodegradable, consist of 100% wood and do not contain any plastics, resins or artificial colors.

 </div>
 </div>